Ready to do some business tax planning? It is never too early to start.

 Monitor Tax Law Changes

-A possible benefit to small businesses that are not corporations may be a 20 percent tax cut on business net income in addition to typical business deductions.
+A possible benefit to small businesses that are not corporations may be a 20% tax cut on business net income in addition to typical business deductions.
 Check if this possible deduction will benefit your small business.

 Read more about the changes in the Trump Tax Plan and how they might affect any tax shields you are considering.

 An Organization Is a Tax Savings Device